-It is intended that this new business model will enhance the operating transparency and cost efficiencies of power generation – to the benefit of Eskom, the energy sector generally, and ultimately the South African consumer.
-The details of this proposed allocation of debt, and the terms thereof, are still awaited by the market.
-Furthermore, the Minister of Finance has stipulated that any further fiscal assistance to Eskom will be contingent on the progress of the restructure, operational improvements and cost cutting.
+It is intended that this new business model will enhance the operating transparency and cost efficiencies of power generation – to the benefit of Eskom, the energy sector, and, ultimately, the South African consumer.
+However, the market is awaiting the details of the proposed allocation and terms of the debt.
+And, the Minister of Finance has stipulated that any further fiscal assistance to Eskom will be contingent on the progress of the restructure, operational improvements and cost cutting.

-The Eskom Roadmap seeks to protect and grow jobs through a just transition of Eskom’s power station and coal sector workers into new sectors that will be developed by the new energy mix.
-Given the large scale energy-related industrialisation programme that is expected to arise from both local and export opportunities to develop energy sectors across the continent, many new jobs are planned in the downstream value chain.
-The Eskom Roadmap plans to include retraining and bridging initiatives for workers, and a social safety net for those who are not able to transition to these new opportunities.
+The Roadmap seeks to protect and grow jobs through a just transition of Eskom’s power station and coal sector workers into new sectors that will be developed by the new energy mix.
+Many new jobs are planned in the downstream value chain, given the developments expected to arise out of both local and export opportunities to develop new energy sectors across the continent.
+Retraining and bridging initiatives for workers are planned, with a social safety net for those who are not able to transition to the new opportunities.

 What do Investors want to see?

 Private sector capital seeks to earn risk-adjusted, commercial returns, which take into account the intended term and liquidity of the investment.
-There is a significant amount of private sector capital available for investment in the energy sector, and investor demand is premised on:
+Substantial private sector capital is available for investment in the energy sector, and investor demand is premised on:

 - transparent and clear rules of engagement with all stakeholders;

 - fair treatment of all lenders (which is crucial);